Khương Hữu Long: Family

-Medical Practice and Political Life
+Medical practice and political life

 After graduating from medical school, he worked for a French Hospital in Vĩnh Long for several years and established his own medical practice.
 This was the most reputable medical care center in the city at the time.

-Subsequently, upon the request of his Majesty Emperor Bao Đai and his colleague, Prime Minister-to-be Nguy%E1%BB%85n_V%C4%83n_Thinh he joined the first Independent Self-Governed Administration [Cộng Hòa Tự Trị Nam Kỳ] as Minister of Health.
+Subsequently, upon the request of his Majesty Emperor Bao Đai and his colleague, Prime Minister-to-be Nguy%E1%BB%85n V%C4%83n Thinh Long joined the first Independent Self-Governed Administration (Note: Cộng Hòa Tự Trị Nam Kỳ) as Minister of Health.
 After finding out that the French Colonization government was using him to manipulate the Vietnamese people and that the return of independence to Vietnam was part of its calculated move, Thinh hanged himself in protest.
 Dr. Khương Hữu Long resigned with his colleagues and the government was dissolved.

-Dr. Khương was responsible for teaching leaders in Vietnam such as Trần Ngọc Liễng, Trần Văn Hương, et al. Dr. Khương recommended Ngo Dinh Diem to Cardinal Cushing, who later introduced to him to Dwight D. Eisenhower and Senator John F. Kennedy.
+Long was responsible for teaching leaders in Vietnam such as Trần Ngọc Liễng, Trần Văn Hương, et al. Dr. Khương recommended Ngo Dinh Diem to Cardinal Cushing, who later introduced to him to Dwight D. Eisenhower and Senator John F. Kennedy.
 This introduction and mentoring led to recognition of Ngo Dinh Diem by the French government and Emperor Bao Dai.

 Life in retirement

-Dr. Khương remained a private citizen and practiced medicine until 1970.
+Long remained a private citizen and practiced medicine until 1970.
 He died in 1983 at the age of 93.